SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 value of the position increases (with a leverage effect), and a corresponding decrease in the vault balance occurs (see @sec:long_pnl).

-When the protocol is balanced, the vault balance is exactly equal to the borrowed amount of the long side.
-To incentivize this equilibrium, the protocol charges a funding fee to the side with the higher @trading_expo, and rewards this amount to the other side (see @sec:funding).
+When the protocol is balanced, the vault balance is exactly equal to the borrowed amount of the long side (@sec:imbalance).
+To incentivize this equilibrium, the protocol charges a funding fee to the side with the higher
+@trading_expo, and rewards this amount to the other side (see @sec:funding).

 = USDN Token <sec:token>